-We have been teaching classes on Applied Channel Theory to acupuncturists since 2017 as CPD, starting at introductory level and progressing to intermediate and advanced with guest teachers who are apprentices of Dr Wang Ju-Yi.
-Our first advanced class with Dr Robertson was in 2019, then 2021, 2023 and now November 2025.
+We have been teaching classes on Applied Channel Theory to acupuncturists since 2017 as CPD which started as Classical Practical Skills, starting at introductory level and progressing to intermediate, and advanced from 2019 with guest teachers who are apprentices of Dr Wang Ju-Yi.

 This introduction for acupuncturists to Applied Channel Theory and channel palpation, pioneered by Dr. Wang Ju-Yi, explores the detailed model of the six channel system, and theories of qi transformation which may result in channel changes.
 These provide a new way of understanding Chinese medicine physiology and pathophysiology.

-Recommended reading is 'Applied Channel Theory in Chinese Medicine: Wang Ju-Yi's lectures on Channel Therapeutics' by Wang Ju-Yi and Jason D. Robertson.
+Essential reading is 'Applied Channel Theory in Chinese Medicine: Wang Ju-Yi's lectures on Channel Therapeutics' by Wang Ju-Yi and Jason D. Robertson.
 We will go through the principles of Applied Channel Theory step-by-step following the ideas presented in this textbook, but we will be providing some accompanying course notes on the workshop itself.
 At every point it will be backed up by practical exercises to firmly ground the theory in the diagnostic palpation of the channels.
 To read testimonials about this course from previous participants, please see below.

 Attendance on this course will qualify graduates to attend future advanced workshops with Jason Robertson or Jonathan Chang (see below for more info).
+Note that places on this course are limited to 7 people.

 We offer monthly palpation tutorials as a follow on to this class (on request).
-Book this course here.

 See testimonials from this course at the end of the page below.